A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Methods

 \subsection{Reader}

 Given the question and retrieved evidence, the role of the reader is to extract or generate the answer.
-In the classic QA task, the systems directly use the MRC modules as their readers \cite{zhu2021retrieving}.
+In the classic QA task, the systems use the MRC modules as their readers \cite{zhu2021retrieving}.
 Some HybridQA systems also employ the MRC modules as the readers for the span-based answers benchmarks \cite{chen-etal-2020-hybridqa,chen2021open,eisenschlos-etal-2021-mate,zhong-etal-2022-reasoning}.
 Many other systems have designed HybridQA-specific functions for the readers, such as the domain knowledge injection \cite{nararatwong-etal-2022-kiqa} and the relation modeling \cite{lei-etal-2022-answering}, which is the main topic of this section.

 In the following, we will introduce the current HybridQA system readers.
-We adopt the popular encoder-decoder framework to describe the current improvement of the reader structure.
-Besides, another series of work concentrate on data instead model, which we called data-manipulation and summarized in Figure~\ref{fig:reader}.
-In summary, we categorize the improvement methods of the HybridQA reader into three types: encoder-improvement, decoder-improvement, and data-manipulation.
+We adopt the popular encoder-decoder framework to describe the current reader structure, where a series of works focused on improving the performance of the two modules.
+Besides, another series of work concentrates on the data instead of the model, which we called Data-Manipulation and summarized in Figure~\ref{fig:reader}.
+In summary, we categorize the improvement methods of the HybridQA reader into Encoder-Improvement, Decoder-Improvement, and Data-Manipulation.